polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 Deploy and configure SAP on Azure infrastructure and SAP NetWeaver deployment running on Azure infrastructure, including SAP NetWeaver ASCS and SAP NetWeaver database servers.

-Attendees will be better able to deploy SAP on Azure infrastructure components as well as the following tasks:
+Attendees will be better able to deploy SAP on Azure infrastructure components in addition to the following tasks:

 -   Configure SAP NetWeaver ASCS servers